Got a specific question?

 Most motorhome theft in Europe is opportunistic.
 It clusters around a handful of well-known corridors and parking areas.
 Avoiding those spots for overnight stops cuts the risk considerably.

+- France, the A7 corridor.
 The Autoroute du Soleil between Lyon and Marseille has the highest number of reported motorhome break-ins on mainland Europe.
 Service stations between Valence and Orange are particularly well known for it.
-Do not overnight on a French aire de repos, which is a motorway rest area.
-Drive 10 minutes off the motorway and use a municipal aire or campsite instead.
+Do not overnight on a French aire de repos, a motorway rest area; drive 10 minutes off the motorway and use a municipal aire or campsite.

-Coastal car parks along the AP-7 from Barcelona down towards the Costa del Sol come up repeatedly on UK motorhome forums, particularly the stretch around Barcelona itself.
+- Spain, the Mediterranean coast.
+Coastal car parks along the AP-7 from Barcelona towards the Costa del Sol come up repeatedly on UK motorhome forums, particularly around Barcelona.
 Use official Area de Servicio para Autocaravanas sites or proper campsites.
-Beachfront car parks are not worth the risk.

-Motorway rest areas, known as Autogrill, near Naples and on the outskirts of Rome and Milan are a known risk.
-Rural Tuscany and Umbria are considerably lower risk for overnight stops.
+- Italy, rest areas near Naples and Rome.
+Motorway rest areas, Autogrill, near Naples and on the outskirts of Rome and Milan are a known risk.
+Rural Tuscany and Umbria are considerably lower risk.

-- The Puncture Trick.
-A stranger on the hard shoulder waves you down, saying you have a flat.
-You get out to look.
+- The Puncture Trick: a stranger on the hard shoulder waves you down, saying you have a flat.
 An accomplice walks into the habitation through the other door.
-If anyone flags you down on a motorway, drive to the next service area and check the tyres yourself.
+If flagged down, drive to the next service area and check the tyres yourself.

-- The Distraction.
-Someone knocks on the cab window asking for directions.
+- The Distraction: someone knocks on the cab window asking directions.
 While you lean over to help, an accomplice slips in through the habitation door.
-On a busy aire, never leave both doors unlocked at the same time.
+Never leave both doors unlocked at the same time.

 Before you settle for the night, take five minutes for a slow drive around.
 Most problem aires make their problems obvious before you even switch the engine off.

 - Lighting.
 A well-lit aire is a low-risk aire.
-Avoid unlit corners of service stations, especially after dark.
+Avoid unlit corners of service stations after dark.

 - Other motorhomes present.
 Ten vans parked up together is a good sign.
 A lone pitch on a quiet forest track is not.